bakerface/fluent-dynamo/README.md

 ```

 ### dynamo.query(table)
 Searches for items in the table (see [Query](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html)).
-Below is an example of querying for an item by a specific hash key and range key.
+Below is an example of querying for an item by a specific hash key.

 ``` javascript
 var fluent = require('fluent-dynamo');